saqibmalik2/savethechildren/README.md

 4. Verify the image has been created by running: **docker images**
 5. Run the docker container via: **docker run -p 8080:8080 savethechildren**

-You can use Postman or simple curl commands to test the POST and GET endpoints.
+You can use Postman or simple curl commands to test the POST and GET endpoints or you can access all the endppoints via the lovely Swagger UI at the following URL: **http://localhost:8080/swagger-ui/index.html**